Dr Tristan J Fiedler

-The mission of Florida Institute of Technology’s Federal & Faculty Engagement activities in the Office of External Relations is to advance extramural funding of research programs at Florida Tech.
-The Office will meet its objectives through effective internal collaboration, continuous professional development, and strong customer service expertise to our clients.
+The mission of Florida Institute of Technology’s Federal & Faculty Engagement activities is to advance extramural funding of research programs at Florida Tech.
+The Office will meet its objectives through effective internal collaboration, continuous professional development, and strong customer service for our students, faculty and external stakeholders.
 The Office has responsibility for pre-award management of federal funding opportunities including

 Prior to joining Florida Tech, Dr. Fiedler was an NIEHS postdoctoral fellow in the Marine & Freshwater Biomedical Science Center of the Rosenstiel School of Marine & Atmospheric Science of the University of Miami performing genomic analyses of Expressed Sequence Tags (ESTs) of Aplysia californica.

 Dr. Fiedler completed a research fellowship in bioinformatics at the Cold Spring Harbor Laboratory, Long Island, NY.
 While at CSHL, he created the online review of Caenorhabditis elegans biology, an open-access peer-reviewed multimedia resource available at www.WormBook.org.
 Dr. Fiedler is a founding member of the nematode Genome Annotation Assessment Project (www.wormbase.org/wiki/index.php/NGASP) which objectively assessed the accuracy of the current protein-encoding gene prediction algorithms in C. elegans, and to applied this knowledge to the annotation of the other Caenorhabditis genomes.

 In addition to genomics research and teaching, Dr. Fiedler has performed analyses of the X-ray crystal structure of human myeloperoxidase, a lysosomal protein stored in the azurophil granules of neutrophils.
 A second enzyme, oligoribonuclease, served as the focus for his initial postgraduate fellowship training.
 ORN is an essential enzyme in E. coli, responsible for the degradation of mRNA to mononucleotides.

 In 2010, the Federal Aviation Administration selected Dr. Fiedler to serve as Academic Liaison to the FAA Center of Excellence for Commercial Space Transportation's Industrial Advisory Board and to the Center's Affiliate & Associate Members.
-Fiedler also serves as Councilor to the Oak Ridge Associated Universities, and university representative to the Florida Space Grant Consortium, BioFlorida, Patrick Air Force Base Cooperative Research & Development Agreement, and USRA-the Universities Space Research Association.
+Fiedler also serves as Councilor to the Oak Ridge Associated Universities, and university representative to the Florida Space Grant Consortium, BioFlorida, Florida Institute of Oceanography (alternate), Patrick Air Force Base Cooperative Research & Development Agreement, and USRA-the Universities Space Research Association.